rmit-s3511441-rashivromio-bhusal/ChromatixCars/chromatixcars.md

  ```
 2 Camping   196 North-West  51 Family

-When you select this option then you can view following cars in your browser
+When you select this option then you can view following cars in your browser.
+From the above data for 219651.
+The number is stored as a data in json format using REST.
+After the user select the certain category for the personal use of a car.
+For eg:-
+A user wants a car for Camping.
+He/she wants the car available in North-West Region and he/she needs the car for his/herr Family then the following options of the car is displayed.

+List of car displayed :

 25 Ford Everet
 33 Ford Ranger